Find your inner strength through self-compassion

 We keep up with the international standards of the MSC Program, as created by Kristin Neff and Chris Germer.
 We have been teaching MSC programs and teacher training since 2014.

-The Self-Compassion Academy is a non-profit organization committed to making our trainings accessible – also to those in need.
+The Self-Compassion Academy is a non-profit organization committed to making our trainings accessible to those in need.

 Our scholarship program prioritizes individuals living in countries affected by conflict, financial instability, or severe economic hardship.
-By focusing our support on those facing the greatest barriers to access, we aim to contribute to a more inclusive and equitable global MSC- community.
+We support people facing the greatest barriers to access and aim to contribute to a more inclusive and equitable MSC-community.

 Explore our science-backed articles